 What is it?
 Who's most impacted?
 And what can you do about it?

 Contents

 What is climate change?
-3 Partnership brings clean water to remote communities Everyday ways to combat climate change: what can you do to save the planet?
-Building resilient communities: Vishnu and Jamna's story 8
+3

 "Where are we going to live?"
-Grace's story 4 9
+Grace's story 4

 What does the future hold?
 5

 How does climate change affect us?
-5 10
+5

 How can we combat climate change?
-6 •
+6